brendanneal12/ENPM661_Project2_Disjkstra/README.md

 12. Open the video file to watch the animation of the search and backtracking.

 # IMPORTANT NOTE PLEASE READ
 There is no visual representation of the search and backtracking while the search is taking place.
-THe only way to view the animation is to open the generated video file.
+The only way to view the animation is to open the generated video file.